Quaz711/CodeRefactor/README.md

-# Module-One

-##A webpage that meets accessibility standards
+# A webpage that meets accessibility standards

 A marketing agency wants a codebase that follows accessibility standards so that their site is optimized for search engines